kinow/autosubmit/docs/source/userguide/defining_workflows/index.rst

       DEPENDENCIES: One

-The resulting workflow can be seen in Fi165gure :numref:`simple`
+The resulting workflow can be seen in Figure :numref:`simple`

 .. figure:: fig/simple.png
    :name: simple